 The state of Mississippi is home to a pair of professional ice hockey teams, but none of those teams are in the National Hockey League.
 Mississippi does not have any professional teams in the four major sports, limiting the industry.

-Lawmakers in Mississippi were smart to allow for the betting on college athletic events in an effort to provide some solid revenue sources for the industry.
+Lawmakers in Mississippi were smart to allow for the betting on college athletic events to provide some solid revenue sources for the industry.
 The state has some popular collegiate teams, and these teams bring in many wagers.
+There are no restrictions on college betting in Mississippi.
+Bets may be made on in-school teams like Ole Miss, Mississippi State, and Southern Miss, as well as on NCAA props.

 The Mississippi State Bulldogs and the Ole Miss Rebels are two of the most popular collegiate teams.
-Both teams compete in the Southeastern Conference, and football is king throughout the state.
+Both teams compete in the SEC, and football is king throughout the state.

 There are plenty of other teams to cheer for in Mississippi, and it depends on the season as to which teams the sportsbook focuses on.
 Despite not having any major professional teams in the state, Mississippi is off to a great start in the industry.